-In Private Banking, the focus remains at further development of business model and service levels, supported by local and group-wide projects and initiatives.
-Private Banking products catalog will expand with new investment products and digital solutions and implementation of a new plan/package for Private clients
+In Private Banking, the focus remains at further development of business model and service levels, supported by local and groupwide projects and initiatives.
+Private Banking products catalog will expand with new investment products and digital solutions and implementation of a new plan/package for Private clients.

-Asset-Liability Management and Funding
+Asset-liability management and funding

-In 2022 UniCredit Bulbank continued to maintain healthy balance sheet with solid liquidity levels, well positioning the bank for utilizing growth opportunities in the future.
-The banks funding profile benefits from it's robust customer deposits franchise, which at the end of 2022, account for around 90% from non-equity financing.
-The banks' deposits base is stable and granular and in times of market stress has benefited from flight to quality, especially among retail depositors.
+In 2022 UniCredit Bulbank continued to maintain healthy balance sheet with solid liquidity levels, well positioning the Bank for utilizing growth opportunities in the future.
+The Banks funding profile benefits from it's robust customer deposits franchise, which at the end of 2022, account for around 90% from non-equity financing.
+The Banks' deposits base is stable and granular and in times of market stress has benefited from flight to quality, especially among retail depositors.
 In 2022, the net liquidity from customers' operations further improved as indicated by increase in the positive funding gap by EUR 0.4 mln (from EUR 3.6 bln as of 31 December 2021 to EUR 4.0 bln as of 31 December 2022).
-This is the result of faster growth of customer deposits (by BGN 3 422 mln v/v) than net customer loans, excl. debt securities at amortised cost (by 2 600 mln y/y).
-At the end of 2022 Net Loan/Deposits ratio stood at 75.8% vs 70.4% for 2021.
+This is the result of faster growth of customer deposits (by BGN 3 420 mln y/v) than net customer loans, excl. debt securities at amortised cost (by 2 680 mln y/y).
+At the end of 2022 Net Loan/Deposits ratio stood at 74.4% vs 68.3% for 2021.